 Alan Alda

-• There’s one skill that I really make use of in a big way, and that is listening.
-If you don’t listen deeply, the connection won’t take place….
-[You have to be] willing to be changed by the person you’re listening to, where you’re not just waiting for a pause so you can say your thing, but you’re actually letting them have an effect on you if they can. …Like so much of what I learned in the theater, this turned out to be how life works, too.
+• If you don’t listen deeply, the connection won’t take place….
+[You have to be] willing to be changed by the person you’re listening to, where you’re not just waiting for a pause so you can say your thing, but you’re actually letting them have an effect on you if they can.

-• Listening is a willingness to let the other person change me.
-When I listen in that way, something happens between us that is more interesting than a pair of dueling monologues.
+• Real listening is a willingness to let the other person change you.
+When I'm willing to let them change me, something happens between us that's more interesting than a pair of dueling monologues.
+Like so much of what I learned in the theater, this turned out to be how life works, too.

 Aristotle